loarabia/Clang-tutorial/README.markdown

 This particular set of tutorials tracks the llvm / clang mainline and is updated semi-regularly to account for llvm / clang API changes.

 See contents of the links above for a walkthrough of what these tutorials are doing.

+# Latest Stable LLVM / Clang (v3.0) #
+The master branch tracks recent commits to the clang and llvm svn.
+If you want the latest public release, then checkout the *stable* branch.

+    git clone git@github.com:loarabia/Clang-tutorial.git
+    git checkout stable

 # CI tutorials #
 The tutorials prefixed with CI are the same as the original tutorials but use the CompilerInstance object and its helper methods to perform the same tasks as the original tutorials.
 For the most part, this makes the code